davidsanchezr81/Terraform-AWS-Training/README.md

 ![terrafomr plan](https://user-images.githubusercontent.com/35227449/178357718-cb0fb470-0a9e-4879-a472-8111341e5592.png)

-- Once checked the content of the plan, the **terraform apply** command will be run to create the resource on AWS, in this case it will create the VPC
+- Once checked the content of the plan, the **terraform apply** command will be run to create the VPC resource on AWS

 <img width="985" alt="terraform apply" src="https://user-images.githubusercontent.com/35227449/178838954-087a0389-a682-4ad3-8668-1ef0f841fd2c.png">